okfde/froide-evidencecollection/README.md

 python manage.py import_nocodb
 ```

-If `DEBUG` is set to `True`, any import errors will be caught and logged to the console.
+If `DEBUG` is set to `True`, any import errors will be caught and logged.
 If `DEBUG` is set to `False`, the import will fail immediately on any error and any changes will be rolled back.

 ## Rebuild Search Index